shreyarandive/design-coding-interface-ad-hoc/README.md

 2. (Optional) Create a new database or you use an existing database.

-**Getting the project files locally**
+**Getting the project files locally and updating .env file**
 1. Clone this repository or download the zip file and unzip it
+2. Open and edit the .env file according to your MySQL credentials and the name of the database that you will be using.
-2. Go to the project directory in the command prompt/terminal.
+3. Go to the project directory in the command prompt/terminal.
 You can use the command ```cd design-coding-interface```
 3. Run ```npm install```

 **Creating Tables**
 1. Go to db_scripts directory.
 Run ```cd db_scripts```
 2. Run ```./db_setup.sh```
 3. Enter MySQL username (usually it is root)
-4. Enter the name of the database that you want to use or that you created in the **Setup** step 2
+4. Enter the name of the database that you are using and is in the .env file as well
 5. Enter MySQL password

 Troubleshoot: If you get an error in step 2 saying ```permission denied```.
 Run ```chmod u+x ./db_setup.sh```